Time-of-flight of solitary waves in dry and wet chains of beads: experimental results and phenomenological models

 To this end, an automated device, capable of controlling the amplitude of the wave with nearly arbitrary resolution, was developed.
-Our results show that the speed of the solitary wave displays a much richer behavior than merely the increase found in previous works.
+Our results show that the speed of the solitary wave displays a much richer behavior than merely an increase in the propagation speed found in previous works.
 In addition, these results suggest that the methods used here might be useful to test theoretical models of the contact forces between beads, including the modifications introduced by the addition of foreign materials---fluids in the present case---on the contact points.
-In our specific case, a study of the propagation of pulses in a chain of stainless steel (type 360) beads of diameter $0.5$~inch was made, aimed to unveil the effect of the presence of a small volume of oil on the points of contact between the spheres.
+In our specific case, a study of the propagation of pulses in a chain of stainless steel beads was made, aimed to unveil the effect of the presence of a small volume of oil on the points of contact between the spheres.
 To assess the effect of a change in the rheological properties of the fluid, three different types of oil were used.
 To complete our work, we have developed two phenomenological models, based on well stablished physics principles, that accurately describe the behavior of the waves generated in each system.